Duo integrates with almost any device or system that supports using RADIUS for authentication.

 If, in your testing, these settings do not work, then just set the timeout to a high value (e.g. 70 seconds).
 This is less ideal, as it will not give your client a chance to attempt a timely retry, but it should still permit successful Duo out-of-band authentication.

-On your VPN device, you next need to update the authentication scheme for user logins to replace the existing authentication server with the new Duo RADIUS server for user authentication.
+On your VPN device, you next need to update the authentication scheme for user logins to add the new Duo RADIUS server as a second, required step for user authentication.
+You want a user who logs in to complete the following sequence:

-Consult your device vendor's documentation for more information about setting up user authentication using RADIUS on your device.
+Consult your device vendor's documentation for more information about setting up chained or two-step authentication using RADIUS on your device.

 To test your setup, attempt to log in to your newly-configured system as a user enrolled in Duo with an authentication device.